AnneWDonnelly

 Anne Walsh Donnelly writes prose, poetry and plays.
 Originally from Carlow in the south-east of Ireland, she now lives in Mayo in the west of Ireland.

-She is the author of the poetic memoir, ‘The Woman With An Owl Tattoo,’ and the poetry collection, ‘Odd as F*ck,’ both published by Fly on the Wall press and available to buy on this website.
+Her other books include, ‘The Woman With An Owl Tattoo,’ and the poetry collection, ‘Odd as F*ck,’ both published by Fly on the Wall press and available to buy on this website.

 Anne says, “I experiment, take risks, run wild on the page, always hoping my work will resonate with the reader.
 I explore the rural Irish experience in my writing and write to give voice to the voice-less.”